A Guide to Miami Cruise Port Terminals

 Note: These shuttles are mainly only available on the day of embarkation or disembarkation.
 As it’s recommended to arrive at least 1 day before your voyage, this option is not suitable for most cruise passengers.

 Cruise line transfers are not cheap at are charged per person.
-Currently for example Norwegian charges $16 per person for a transfer from the airport to the Port of Miami.
-Carnival Cruises charges $16.99 for a one-way transfer.
+Currently for example Carnival Cruises charges $22.99 per person for a transfer from the airport to the Port of Miami.
 Other and cheaper options include taxi, Uber or Lyft.
 An Uber or Lyft is mostly the cheapest way to get to your departure terminal.

 Taxi – Uber/Lyft